The Securities Litigation Review: Switzerland

 - misleading if it omits or suppresses material circumstances, so that the statements made appear in a different light; and

-- in violation of statutory requirements if it does not meet the minimum legal requirements for prospectuses laid down in the FinSA and the FinSO.24 It is controversial whether this also covers cases in which no prospectus is published in violation of a statutory obligation.25
+- in violation of statutory requirements if it does not meet the minimum legal requirements for prospectuses laid down in the FinSA and the FinSO.24 Whether this also covers cases in which no prospectus is published in violation of a statutory obligation is a controversial issue.25

 Article 69 FinSA includes two reservations: